TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- recheck what happens if missing arena is chosen, afaik it chose de_jedrula still and reported hash of 0

 - Editor: Grouping.
     - Ctrl+G groupizes selection.
         - Duplicating a group instantiates it.